iwakkurraa/aurguard/README.md

 ### Inspect dependencies after scanning a package with `aurg inspect <dependency>`
 Example:
 aurg inspect bash
-> to inspect a dependency it must be listed in the dependencies of a package scanned with `aurg scan`
+> to inspect a dependency it must be listed in the dependencies of a package scanned with `aurg scan` or `aurg inspect`